BekMart/21-practice/README.md

 - Learn the rules of playing 21
 - Practice playing the game against the computer
 - Try to beat the computers score
-- Enjoy the game anywhere on any devices
+- Enjoy the game anywhere on any device

 ### Returning user goals

 - Recall the game rules
 - Practice playing 21 against the computer
 - Try to beat the computers score
-- Beat previous personal best
+- Beat previous personal scores
-- Enjoy the game anywhere on all devices
+- Enjoy the game anywhere on any device

 <h2 id="user-stories">User stories</h2>